ForgTav/E2EE-CropAutomation/README.md

 ### Seeding the Farm

 - Manually place the starter crops in a **checkerboard** pattern.
-- One seed is enough — the system will propagate it.
+- One seed is enough — the system will multiply it by itself.
 - If you don't have ic2 seedlings, start with reeds.
 ![Ready farm](media/ready_farm.png?)